bravoserver/bravo/README.rst

 otherwise, you will have to retrieve it yourself.
 This library is only needed if you are using the NBT format for saving and loading worlds.

+**Important: Bravo's installation process is currently broken.
+Until this notice is removed, please don't install, just run directly from the git checkout.
+It's easier and runs just as well.**

 Debian & Ubuntu
 ---------------